dbos-inc/dbos-demo-apps/python/queue-worker/README.md

 # DBOS Worker

-This example app demonstrates the "DBOS worker" architecture.
-This is a common pattern where you implement DBOS durable workflows in their own service and use a DBOS Client to enqueue, manage, and monitor workflows from other services.
+This example demonstrates how to build DBOS workflows in their own "queue worker" service and enqueue and manage them from other services.

 ## Setup

-1. Install dependencies.
+1. Install dependencies:

 ```shell
 uv sync
 ```

-2. Start your app.
-This includes both a FastAPI web server (`server.py`) and a DBOS worker (`worker.py`).
+2. Start both services in this example: a FastAPI web server (`server.py`) and a DBOS worker (`worker.py`):

 ```shell
 ./launch_app.sh